 If you expect teaching to be easy and aren’t willing to put forth an honest effort, you’re going to feel stressed and end up doing your students a disservice.

-Watching your students development new skills and build confidence in the English language is truly a beautiful experience, but it doesn’t come easily, and you should plan on giving the job your full attention.
+Watching your students develop new skills and build confidence in the English language is truly a beautiful experience, but it doesn’t come easily, and you should plan on giving the job your full attention.

 You Need to Honor Your Commitment